sadn1ck/pgen/README.md

 ## Requirements:
 - gcc
 - make
-- existing ~/.local/bin in your PATH
+- ~/.local/bin in your PATH

 ## Steps:
 ```bash